 - Know your market (have a realistic expectation of what knowledge the captive may have had access to).

 - Use your leverage.
-In many cases, time is our biggest advantage and we do not need to be desperate to break him.
-With respect to leverage, let me make this clear: Waterboarding and the use of stress positions are not torture.
+In many cases, time is our biggest advantage and we do not need to be desperate to break the detainee.
+With respect to leverage, let me make this clear: Waterboarding and the use of stress positions is not torture.
 They are part of a proven set of techniques that allow the interrogator to maximize the options.

 The stress techniques establish a clear hierarchy of the command structure at the facility and generate a necessary level of disorientation in the subject.
 It is this disorientation, along with the amount and detail of background information (social, academic, biographical), that provides the initial selection of the interrogation approach to be applied.

-Pride and ego, false flag, various emotional approaches, identity, etc. are all valid approaches that may be used based on the observation and assessment of the captive.
-For today, I hypothetically select the incentive approach (though in real world direct action missions and on target where time was a factor, false flag worked well for me).
+Pride and ego, false flag, various emotional approaches, identity, etc. are all valid procedures that may be used based on the observation and assessment of the captive.
+For today, I will hypothetically select the incentive approach (though in real-world direct action missions and on a target where time was a factor, false flag worked well for me).
 I also prefer to interrogate without asking questions (at least initially).
 Questions can put a person, especially under duress, in a more defensive posture.
 The amount of information that may be obtained without asking a single question is quite amazing and will be a part of your homework assignment.

 I begin to talk about myself (or at least a fictional self that the subject may relate to).
 I’m not trying to locate Zawahiri, I’m just trying to get a glimpse of what might entice the detainee.
 I talk about my son, wife, favorite foods, etc. until I get a verbal or non-verbal response.
 Once I get that, we’re in.
 The process expands: